wader/fq/doc/usage.md

 - `v`/`verbose` display value verbosely and don't truncate array
 - `p`/`preview` show preview of field tree
 - `hd`/`hexdump` hexdump value
-- `repl` nested REPL, must be last in a pipeline. `1 | repl` or "slurp" multiple outputs `1, 2, 3 | repl`.
+- `repl` nested REPL, must be last in a pipeline. `1 | repl`, can "slurp" multiple outputs `1, 2, 3 | repl`.

-### Decoded values (TODO: better name?)
+## Decoded values (TODO: better name?)

-When you decode something successfully in fq you will get a value.
-A value work a bit like jq object with special abilities and is used to represent a tree structure of the decoded binary data.
+When you decode something you will get a decode value.
+A decode values work like normal jq values but has special abilities and is used to represent a tree structure of the decoded binary data.
 Each value always has a name, type and a bit range.

 A value has these special keys: